JohnAD/nullable/docs/nullable-noid-gen.rst

-nullable/nint General Documentation
+nullable/noid General Documentation
 ==============================================================================

-The ``nint`` object type represents a "nullable" integer.
+The ``nOid`` object type represents a "nullable" Oid.

-It should behave just like the native 'int' type in most instances; except where the possible ``null`` or Error states are involved.
+It should behave just like the native 'Oid' type in most instances; except where the possible ``null`` or Error states are involved.

-Further details are in the "nint Reference" page linked at the bottom.
+Further details are in the "nOid Reference" page linked at the bottom.

 Handling Declaration and Assignment
 -----------------------------------
-You will need need to explicity assign the variable to be of type ``nint`` if using a literal number.
-That is because literal integers default to the built in data type of ``int``.
+You will need need to explicity assign the variable to be of type ``nOid`` if using a literal number.
+That is because literal Oids default to the built in data type of ``Oid``.

 .. code:: nim

     import nullable

-    var a = 3.nint         # works
+    var a = 3.nOid         # works
-    var b: nint = -4       # works
+    var b: nOid = -4       # works
-    var c = to_nint(78)    # works
+    var c = to_nOid(78)    # works
     var d = c              # also works a = -99                # still works

-    var e = 23             # does not work; "e" will be an "int" instead
+    var e = 23             # does not work; "e" will be an "Oid" instead

 and, of course, you can assign the value to ``null``, but again, you must be explicit when declaring the variable.